Arad County Clinical Hospital: History

 In 2017, the local county council opened the new off-site pulmonology clinic after 4 years of construction.
 It is a 112-bed modern facility that houses the 3 pulmonology departments which were previously spread in old buildings across the city.
+In 2023, Ioana Vornic, a doctor from the Hospital, renovated a ward in the Obstetrics and Gynecology Department with her own money.

 Facilities and equipment

-There are 1322 hospital beds covering almost all medical specialities on a non-stop basis, with an average of 2-4 beds per room.
+There are 1,322 hospital beds covering almost all medical specialities on a non-stop basis, with an average of 2-4 beds per room.
 The hospital has multiple operating theaters and 2 ICUs.
 As of 2013 the cardiology operates a new cath lab making coronary and peripheral catheterization possible.
 The radiology department features CT and MRI imaging techniques.
 The hospital also features an advanced trauma center, with a recently rebuilt emergency department, being the most modern in western Romania.
 Arad County Clinical Hospital also features a helipad and coordinates the regional air ambulance service (SMURD) which operates a Eurocopter EC135 medical helicopter.

+In 2023, the Department of Radiology and Medical Imaging UPU became fully functional with the help of European funds In 2024, the hospital obtained European funding through the National Recovery and Resilience Plan.
+It is a one million euro project for investments in IT infrastructure.

 Future

 The local government plans on modernizing and expanding the hospital, however old infrastructure prevents it from being a true modern medical facility, thus building a new hospital from scratch in the near future has been deemed necessary.
 A new oncology clinic is being built as of 2019 to replace the existing oncology department which functions in an inappropriate location.